Mixer position and pipe routes

 A shower installation must align the mixer, head, waste outlet, pressure conditions and access before finishes are closed.

 Plumb A Nator helps with shower installation plumbing where a new shower, renovation or replacement needs hot and cold feeds, mixer points, shower head positioning, trap and waste routing, drainage fall and practical access planning.
-This page focuses on the plumbing side of a shower installation rather than decorative finishes.
+This service focuses on the plumbing side of a shower installation rather than decorative finishes.

 Focused service